-Veolia's liquidity profile is sound.
-We expect that the group will be broadly free cash flow neutral after dividend payment over the next 12 months.
-The group's funding needs as of December 2017 thus mostly comprise €4.36 billion of current liabilities and a €462 million bond.
-Additionally, the company decided to redeem the outstanding €1.45 billion hybrids at the first callable date in April 2018.
-These funding needs are covered by (1) €6.15 billion of cash and cash equivalents (excluding restricted cash) on balance sheet and (2) undrawn credit lines of €4.0 billion in aggregate as of December 2017.
+Veolia's liquidity is sound.
+We expect the group to be broadly free cash flow neutral after dividend payment over the next 12 months.
+The group's funding needs as of the end of June 2018 thus mostly comprised €4.15 billion of current liabilities and a €478 million bond.
+These funding needs are covered by (1) €2.6 billion of cash and cash equivalents (excluding restricted cash) on balance sheet, and (2) undrawn credit lines of €3.9 billion in aggregate as of the end of June 2018.

-These credit lines mainly consist of (1) a syndicated facility of €3 billion maturing in 2022; and (2) undrawn bilateral facilities of €925 million maturing between 2019 and 2021.
+These credit lines mainly consist of (1) a syndicated facility of €3 billion maturing in 2022, and (2) undrawn bilateral facilities of €925 million maturing between 2019 and 2021.
 These facilities contain no triggers, covenants, material adverse changes or general restrictions.
-The group's average debt maturity was 9.2 years as of December 2017.
+The average bond issue maturity was eight years as of 30 June 2018.

-Exhibit 11

-Veolia's debt maturity profile as of April 2018

-(in € million)
+Veolia's debt maturity profile as of the end of April 2018 (in € million)

-Note: pro-forma for hybrids redeemed in April 2018 Source: Veolia, Moody's Investors Service
+Pro forma for hybrids redeemed in April 2018.
+Sources: Veolia, Moody's Investors Service